 Ideally, the assets mentioned before would be generated during the development of the robot itself.
-For example, textual requirements would be developed at the start of the traditional product engineering life cycle, and may be based on standards and regulations such as \cite{iso10218} for industrial robots.
+For example, textual requirements would be developed at the start of the traditional product engineering life cycle and may be based on standards and regulations such as \cite{iso10218} for industrial robots.
 At the next stage in the life cycle the product would be designed.
 Simulation and formal analysis are often used in the hardware and software domains at the design stage in order to gain confidence in the correctness of the design with respect to the specifications.
 Hence formal models and simulators would be developed.
 This practice can be adopted for the design of robot assistants, as demonstrated by~\citet{Kirwan2013} for autonomous navigation.
 Experiments would be performed during implementation of the robot system in real life HRI, after designing the corresponding setup.
+If it is not possible to develop all assets during the initial development of the human--robot system --- e.g., if the human--robot system has already been developed --- the approach can still be applied.
+In this case, it is necessary to develop assets based on existing materials.

-Re-examining equivalent requirements implemented at different abstraction levels of the framework provides an opportunity to refine individual assets to represent the HRI more accurately and truthfully, making the framework robust with respect to human error and providing a high degree of confidence in the resulting assurances.
-When refining the assets, complexity needs to be carefully managed, e.g.\ through abstraction.
+Re-examining equivalent requirements implemented at different abstraction levels of the framework provides an opportunity to refine individual assets to represent the HRI more accurately and truthfully, making the framework robust with respect to human error and providing a high degree of confidence in the resulting evidence.
+When refining the assets, complexity needs to be carefully managed, e.g., through abstraction.
 Re-modelling formal models and simulators can result in a state-space explosion and a significant increase in time and memory~\citep{Clarke2012}.
 As explained previously, each level of our framework represents a different compromise between realism and the coverability of the state space.
-Any decisions affecting the balance of this compromise should be made by those conducting the verification.
+Any decisions affecting the balance of this compromise should be made by those conducting the V\&V.

-If it is not possible to develop all assets during the initial development of the human--robot system --- e.g., if the human--robot system has already been developed --- the approach can still be applied.
-In this case, it is necessary to develop assets based on existing materials.

 The bidirectional arrows between the different system models in Figure~\ref{f:approach}, and between the different requirements models, indicate that the development of any of these models may be informed by the equivalent model at another level of abstraction.
 Such development may be carried out manually or using some of the techniques mentioned in Section~\ref{s:relatedwork}.
 Our framework allows for the incorporation of such techniques to suit the application in question.